g026r/pocket-library-toolkit/docs/thumbs.md

 New thumbnails are simply appended to the end of the file & their location then recorded in the entry mappings.
 Removing a game from the library via the Pocket's UI does not remove its image from the thumbnails.

-// TODO What happens if there's garbage after the image ends?

 See Analogue's [developer docs](https://www.analogue.co/developer/docs/library#image-format) for details on their image format, which this duplicates.